commercetools/test-data/core/README.md

 ## Creating a new data model

-Models are treated packages.
-Each model will be published as a standalone NPM package.
+Models are defined in the `models/*` workspace and are grouped by domain in different packages.

 To create a new model, add a new package in the `models` workspace with the following structure: